James-Dumas/ocean-exploration/README.md

 - More underwater structures, including new dungeons (Planned)
 - New loot tables for underwater structures (Planned)

-All the custom items plus some existing items have custom recipes, which can are listed [here](recipes.md).
+All the custom items plus some existing items have custom recipes, which are listed [here](recipes.md).

 ## Installation